THE OTHER GENERATIONS

 They were first seen rolling worn-out tires to the garbage dump.
 Now they run

 the garbage dump.
-Sample living members: Dick Clark, Mary Tyler Moore, John
+Sample living members: Clint Eastwood, Mary Tyler Moore, John

 McCain..